 Avoid framing mistakes

 We wanted to know which mistakes were the most common and how to avoid them.
 So who better to talk to than a building inspector?
-He shared his experiences, his insight and a few horror stories.
-We walked away with some great tips on how to build a rock-solid house, build it code compliant and build it right the first time.
+He shared his experiences, his insights, and a few horror stories.
+We walked away with some great tips on how to build a rock-solid house, make it code compliant, and do it all right the first time.